-Wondering how much protein your child needs–and whether she’s falling short?
-Here are some answers–and what a day’s worth of protein actually looks like!
+Wondering how much protein your kids need–and whether they’re getting enough?
+Here’s what a day’s worth of protein actually looks like for kids!

 There’s no doubt protein is crucial for everyone, especially growing kids.
 But I talk to a lot of parents who are genuinely freaked out about protein, worried their carb-loving kids aren’t getting enough and pondering whether a big ol’ tub of protein powder might be helpful.

 The reality is that most kids get plenty of protein–even if meat is not their favorite food.
 That’s because protein is found in a whole bunch of places.
 For most healthy kids, protein needs aren’t hard to meet.

 After I published my post Here’s How Many Fruits and Vegetables Kids Need Every Day, many of you asked for similar visuals for protein.
 Daily protein needs for children aren’t very high, and kids can get there pretty fast with food.
 In fact, government surveys show that most children, like adults, get more than enough.

 In other words, freaking out about protein probably isn’t necessary!

 |You might also like: 50 (Meat Free!)
 Protein Ideas For Kids’ Lunch Boxes|